 Children between the age of 11 and 16 years account for over 25 percent of serious and fatal cycle injuries, but we can minimise the risks.
 Cycle training is a vital part of keeping children safe on our roads.

-Child cycle training can be provided for children aged nine and over.
+Child cycle training can be provided for children aged nine and over, however, we have recently trialled a scheme to provide level 1 training with year 3 and 4 children.
 It is normally carried out through schools across the county, is usually free of charge and carried out by our trained cycle instructors.

 All pupils who take part in training must provide their own bike which should be appropriate for the activity.
 Further guidance is available on the cycling safety checks page .
 A suitable and correctly fitted cycle helmet should be worn when taking part in our training – see our cycle helmets page.

-This is usually carried out with children who are in years 5 and 6.
+This is usually carried out with children who are in years 5 and 6, although we have recently started a programme with years 3 and 4.
 The course consists of 1 x 2 hour training session and the training is carried out off-road in a playground or similar area.
 The course aims to:

 - improve the trainee's basic riding skills